julielwei/drjuliewei/_posts/2014-12-28-happy-new-year-healthier-wei-2015.md

 ---
-title: "Happy New Year!
-A Healthier Wei for 2015"
+title: Happy New Year!
+A Healthier Wei for 2015
 author: Dr. Julie Wei
 layout: post
-categories:
+categories: [undefined]
-  - family
-tags:
+tags: [blog]
-  - blog
-permalink: "/happy-new-year-healthier-wei-2015/"
+permalink: /happy-new-year-healthier-wei-2015/
-"featured-image": "/wp-content/uploads/2014/12/IMG_3580-copy-225x300.jpg"
-published: true
+featured-image: /wp-content/uploads/2014/12/IMG_3580-copy-225x300.jpg
 ---
 <img class="alignleft wp-image-1145 size-medium" style="padding-right: 20px;" src="/wp-content/uploads/2014/12/IMG_3580-copy-225x300.jpg" alt="IMG_3580 copy" width="225" height="300" />How many times have you thought about “New Year’s Resolutions” every December after a wonderful season of indulgence, great parties, celebrations of love with family and friends?
 I know I have the same conversation with myself year after year.
 Actually, to be precise, there is a quiet voice speaking to me in the background, reminding me that what I must resolve to do for the newyear is the following:

   * Relax more, stress less